 The 2020 football season will be the last in the Minnesota Intercollegiate Athletic Conference for St. Thomas, which is planning to reclassify directly to Division I in 2021.

 Anticipated ticket demand for the 90th and final installment in a rivalry that dates back to 1901 is a prominent reason for moving the game – originally scheduled to be played at Clemens Stadium in Collegeville – to U.S. Bank Stadium.

 The last two Johnnie-Tommie games in the Twin Cities drew huge crowds.
 Nearly 20,000 fans attended the 2019 game at Allianz Field and more than 37,500 fans attended the 2017 game at Target Field.
 Demand for next year’s historic game is anticipated to eclipse those levels.

 “This is a great opportunity for our alumni and fans,” said Rob Culligan ’82, vice president for institutional advancement at Saint John’s.
 “What better place to watch and enjoy a game on a frigid November day than in the comfort of an indoor, heated facility – the home of the Minnesota Vikings, the site of a Super Bowl and the Final Four.”

-Ticket sales to the general public will begin March 13.
+Due to the recent developments of the coronavirus (COVID-19) global crisis, the on-sale date for tickets is postponed.
+As soon as a new date for the on-sale is determined, information will be made available to the public.
 Tickets will be available online at www.ticketmaster.com or in person at the U.S. Bank Stadium Ticket Office, located at the corner of 4th Street South and Chicago Avenue in Minneapolis.